Skip to content

 Results / Impact

-• Hands-on experience combining AI integration, authentication, server-side code execution, database modelling, and modern frontend UX in one product
+• Practical experience combining AI, authentication, Roslyn code execution, database modelling, and modern frontend in one product

 What I Learned

-Building CodeQuest gave me hands-on experience combining several complex systems in a single product: AI-generated content pipelines, server-side code execution with Roslyn, session-based state management, and a modern in-browser IDE experience with Monaco Editor.
-I deepened my understanding of prompt engineering for structured JSON outputs, layered backend architecture in .NET, and the practical challenges of creating a truly adaptive user experience where backend remains the single source of truth.
+Building CodeQuest gave me hands-on experience connecting several complex systems in one product: AI content generation with structured JSON outputs, server-side code execution with Roslyn, session-based state management, and a browser-based IDE with Monaco Editor.
+I got a much better understanding of prompt engineering for predictable outputs, layered .NET architecture, and what it takes to make backend the single source of truth in an adaptive user experience.

 What I Would Improve Next